-The majority of our new business is secured through formal bidding processes, including the advent by certain oil sand producers of the "reverse auction" bidding process, in which we are required to compete against other suppliers.
+The majority of our new business is secured through formal bidding processes, including the "reverse auction" bidding process, in which we are required to compete against other suppliers.
 To qualify to participate in our customer's reverse auction, we must first meet customer standards for safety, reliability, scale of operations, quality of service and the availability of both equipment and labour before competing against our competitors in an on-line blind auction to secure work based on the lowest price.

-Our competitive environment and customer behavior in the oil sands intensified with the pressures of the declining crude oil prices over the past two years.
-As the economy in the oil sands begins to stabilize, oil sands operators continue to focus on controlling costs, maintaining their challenge to their suppliers to partner with them to identify further cost savings opportunities in the operator's supply chain and as well demanding additional cost reductions across the board.
-This continued pressure on pricing by our customers and the past curtailment of customer investment in SAGD development projects continues to result in some competitors getting out of the space as well as stiffer competition for oil sands project tenders, with the remaining competitors.
+Our competitive environment and customer behavior in the oil sands intensified with the pressures of the declining crude oil prices in 2014-2015.
+As the economy in the oil sands stabilizes, oil sands operators continue to focus on controlling costs, maintaining their challenge to their suppliers to partner with them to identify further cost savings opportunities in the operator's supply chain and as well demanding additional cost reductions across the board.
+This continued pressure on pricing by our customers and the past curtailment of customer investment in SAGD development projects continues to result in some competitors getting out of the space as well as stiffer competitors exit the large earthworks market, one of our competitors expand their reliance on a joint venture partnership and a third competitor in the process of being acquired by a state owned Chinese firm.
+These changes follow on the heels of the 2016 exit of a large heavy equipment rental company from the oil sands.